 In July 1857 Ferdinand Gregorovius, a German historian best known for his studies on medieval Rome, visited Subiaco to look at some documents in the library of the Benedictine monastery of S. Scolastica.
-In the following year a German paper published Subiaco das šlteste Benediktinerkloster des Abendlandes, a short account describing this monastery and that of S. Benedetto (Sacro Speco), which is located nearby (you can read the English translation by Dorothea Roberts in Bill Thayer's Web Site).
+In the following year a German paper published Subiaco das šlteste Benediktinerkloster des Abendlandes, a short account describing this monastery and that of S. Benedetto (Sacro Speco - Holy Cave), which is located nearby.
 Gregorovius provided his readers with a detailed historical background of the two monasteries.

 A modern road leads very close to Sacro Speco, but those who are not in a hurry may prefer to reach it by a 1688 picturesque track flanked by chapels which provide a perfect introduction to the visit.

-The rocks above the monastery are almost threatening it; a modern statue in the upper courtyard portrays St. Benedict in the act of telling the rock not to fall on the monks who still live in the monastery (it is the image used as a background for this page).
+A modern statue in the upper courtyard portrays St. Benedict in the act of telling the rock not to fall (it is the image used as a background for this page).

 The entrance to the monastery is located at its upper end and the first rooms one sees are the last which were built and decorated.

 A small rose garden is an excellent starting point for visiting the monastery following a chronological order.
-According to tradition instead of roses it had thorn bushes and Benedict threw himself on them as a form of punishment for having had some unchaste thoughts.
-St. Francis of Assisi, who visited the monastery in 1223, turned the thorns into roses.
+According to tradition instead of roses it had thorn bushes.

 A small very old fresco in the Shepherds' Cave indicates that the area was the object of worship before the construction of the monastery.
 One of the chapels which make up the Lower Church was dedicated to St. Gregory the Great, who wrote about the life of St. Benedict.
 The chapel contains the only contemporary portrait of St. Francis of Assisi: he is without the halo and he holds a paper with the words "Peace to this house" (Luke 10:5).

 A raven is mentioned in the life of St. Paul the First Hermit; the bird brought the saint a loaf of bread every day for seventy years (see ravens at S. Paolo Primo Eremita in Rome).
-Ravens saved the life of St. Benedict by stealing some poisoned bread he was about to eat.
+Ravens saved the life of St. Benedict.
 Ravens brought food to St. Chelidonia, a Benedictine hermit of the XIIth century who lived for more than fifty years in another cave of the Aniene River valley.

 Scala Santa (Holy Stairs) is the name given to the staircase of Pontius Pilate's house near S. Giovanni in Laterano.
 At Sacro Speco it applies to the stairs built on the steep path linking the Shepherd's Cave with the cave where St. Benedict lived.
 Notwithstanding the different origin of the stairs it is not unusual to see believers ascending it on their knees.
 This part of the Lower Church is a mixture of different styles; the architecture is Gothic, while the Cosmati floor is typically Roman and the frescoes are of the school of Siena.